apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 }
 ```

-*[TBD] Make a bit more compact that code having a common method that receives the `master-url` as paramaeter.*
+*[TBC] Make a bit more compact that code having a common method that receives the `master-url` as parameter.*

 The third place is the `SchedulerBackendSpecificHandlers` which segregates the OutClientModeCluster (out cluster + client mode) from the rest.
 For OutClientModeCluster, the driver pod as the driver pod name are null.